HSL-UCSC/vicon-rs/README.md

 > ***Special Thanks*** to the
 > [Novel Engineering of Swarm Technology](https://nestlab.net/) (**NEST**) lab
-> at Worcester Polytechnic Instute
+> at Worcester Polytechnic Institute
 > for providing a reference usage of the Vicon APIs, and
 > providing us with access to their Vicon systems for testing this crate.